Many people today are confused about whether flossing teeth is actually necessary for good oral health.

 The holistic dentists I’ve visited use ozonated olive oil.

 You may wish to go this route especially if you don’t have access to a biological dentist who offers dental ozone during cleanings.
-Note that this type of oil is not designed for oil pulling.
+Note that the ozonated oil for flossing is different than the one designed for oil pulling.

 In my experience, you can really feel the difference!
 After flossing this way, your teeth and gums feel almost like you just had a dental cleaning.